Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: The Illustrative Examples from Section as Commit-and-Run Protocols

-It is enough to show that for any mechanism description and adversary, the distribution over transcripts of this simulator is identical to that of our protocol when the playbook is used, as this would imply that no distinguisher can guess with probability greater than half whether a transcript originates from our protocol or from the simulation.
-By perfect witness indistinguishability of CDS, the distributions are indeed identical despite the simulator choosing \emph{some} mechanism that is consistent with the outcome rather than the \emph{specific} mechanism that the seller has in mind.
-Note that the same protocol is hiding, and even strongly so, for all $B$ and $\varepsilon$: its hiding guarantee is absolute---even a computationally unbounded adversary (a stronger guarantee than for a computationally bounded one) cannot guess the origin of a transcript with probability greater than half (a stronger guarantee than not guessing with probability nonnegligibly greater than half).
+The fact that our protocol is \emph{implementing} follows from the completeness of CDS (see \cref{cds}).
+To see that it is \emph{hiding}, observe that the commitment step is hiding since each bit commitment, regardless of the bit that it is hiding, has precisely the same distribution: uniform in $G\setminus\{1\}$, and hence conveys no information whatsoever regarding the hidden bit.
+The run step is hiding due to the perfect witness indistinguishability of CDS (see \cref{cds}).
+Note that the same protocol is hiding for all $B$ and $\varepsilon$: its hiding guarantee is absolute---even a computationally unbounded adversary (a stronger guarantee than for a computationally bounded one) cannot guess the origin of a transcript with probability greater than half (a stronger guarantee than not guessing with probability nonnegligibly greater than half).